Founded at the turn of the millennium, Heliotrope: a journal of poetry

 As poets, the editors of Heliotrope

 write in discernibly different voices.
-To their surprise, they have been delighted to discover how editorial judgments, time and again, overlap.
+To their surprise and delight, they discovered that their editorial judgments, time and again, overlapped.
 Each editor strengthens the counterpoint.

-A selection process has developed that supports consensus decision-making.
-Each reading session includes one "designated listener," an editor who hasn't yet seen the poems, but who listens as poems are read aloud.
-Discussions are vigorous, acceptances unanimous.
-So far, responses have been personally written concerning each submission, a practice the editors hope to be able to continue indefinitely.
+A selection process developed that supported consensus decision-making.
+Each reading session included one "designated listener," an editor who had not yet seen the poems, but who listened as poems were read aloud.
+Discussions were vigorous, acceptances unanimous.
+Responses were personally written concerning each submission.

-If they had to name one mentor, it would be William Matthews.
-The editors have followed his advice for the ordering of a book by dividing the selected poems into pairs and then dealing them to the front and back of each volume.
-Sometimes the poems of a particular contributor find places in disparate parts of the book, but, it is hoped, the book always suggests a kind of thematic or narrative arc.
+If the editors were to name a mentor, that mentor would be the too-soon-deceased William Matthews.
+The editors followed his advice for the ordering of a book by dividing the selected poems into pairs and then dealing them to the front and back of each volume.
+Sometimes the poems of a particular contributor found places in disparate parts of the book, but, it is hoped, the book always suggested a kind of thematic or narrative arc.

 The final, double, adorable issue of Heliotrope